 Dr Ni is Programme Director for the FAMILY Cohort (n=46,001), a large population-based cohort study in Hong Kong.
 He serves as a Principal Investigator and on the Executive Committee of the State Key Laboratory of Brain and Cognitive Sciences, and holds a joint appointment with the Faculty of Architecture.
 Dr Ni is the Principal Investigator for the World Health Organization World Mental Health Composite International Diagnostic Interview-5 in Hong Kong.
 He is responsible for coordinating modules in both the undergraduate medical and postgraduate public health curricula.
 Dr Ni’s research has been cited in BBC, Bloomberg, CNN, The Guardian, among others.

 Lo Ying Shek Chi Wai Foundation Award for Young Investigator

 Distinguished Young Fellow, Hong Kong Academy of Medicine

 Research Output Prize, The University of Hong Kong

 Faculty Outstanding Research Output Award, LKS Faculty of Medicine, The University of Hong Kong

-Positions are available for postdoctoral fellows, postgraduate and undergraduate students.
-For enquiries, please contact firstname.lastname@example.org
+Various positions are available (https://www.familycohort.sph.hku.hk/a), including postdoctoral fellows, postgraduate and undergraduate students.
+For enquiries, please contact email@example.com

 - Ni MY*, Chan BHY, Leung GM, Lau EH, Pang H. Transmissibility of the Ice Bucket Challenge among globally influential celebrities: retrospective cohort study.
-BMJ 2014; 349:g7185 [link]
+BMJ 2014; 349:g7185 [IF 39.9] [link]